 5. Laser Hair Removal

 The bacteria that can cause oily skin travel from the skin’s pores via facial hair, allowing the oil and bacteria to spread to surrounding pores.
 If you suffer from thick, dark hair, you probably also experience ingrown hairs that spread bacteria that were trapped in the pores and cause acne flare ups.
 Eliminating hair with facial laser hair removal will significantly reduce breakouts because the bacteria will no longer have the hair to cling to.
 Plucking and waxing don’t provide the same alleviation as removal because it isn’t permanent.
 Even if your skin feels smooth, hair will still grow beneath the skin’s surface, allowing bacteria to form.

 Facial laser hair removal is the only permanent form of hair removal that will not only reduce acne but give your skin a soft, smooth appearance.
 The licensed experts at Body Details True Laser Hair and Tattoo Removal are highly knowledgeable laser technicians and can answer any questions you may have.
 Located in the South Florida area, we’re the only laser clinic that provides a free lifetime guarantee for all of our laser hair removal clients.
 With convenient night and weekend hours, it has never been easier to make an appointment.
-We offer free consultations.
+We offer a free laser hair removal consultation.
 Schedule yours on our site or on the phone at 866-708-8645.